Andreansx/Networking-lab/projects/13-school-network/readme.md

 At first it seemed like a typical L3 switch with PoE.
 It was sold in versions including 24 or even 48 PoE+ RJ45 ports and it had a non-blocking capacity of 146Gbps.

-I remember that the IT teacher said something like that the controller was on a switch.
+I then remembered that the IT teacher said something about managing the APs from the switch.

 So I checked the available firmwares for the Catalyst 3850 and surely to my suprise there really is a WLC firmware for it.
 I never saw a switch like that ever.